 - Is there a fair refund policy?

-- How many people are using the website builder?
+- How many people are using the builder?

 - Do their customers review it well?

 You want to start your online boutique quickly and simply without breaking the bank right?
-Make sure you pick a website builder that will enable you to do this!
+Make sure you pick an online store builder that will enable you to do this!

-If you bear all this in mind when checking out each website builder, it will make things a lot easier down the line.
-If you’re really sure about your website builder, you won’t have the hassle of having to switch and wait around for a refund.
+If you bear all this in mind when checking out each builder, it will make things a lot easier down the line.
+If you’re really sure about your choice, you won’t have the hassle of having to switch and wait around for a refund.

 When it comes to testing and choosing, slow and steady wins the race.